 Being Broke Doesn’t Make You a Capital Efficient Company

-The words “Capital Efficiency” get around tossed like word salad, often served with all the breadsticks of bad advice you can eat.
-In our frenzy to always “do more with less,” the contours of what it really means to be a capital efficient company are lost.
+The words “Capital Efficiency” get around tossed like word salad, served with all the breadsticks of bad advice you can eat.
+In our frenzy to always “do more with less,” the contours of what it really means to be a capital efficient company are often lost.

 Why am I making a stink about this now?
 These days, “capital efficiency” is often used as shorthand for scraping by.
-Entrepreneurs, especially the first-timers, confuse being under-resourced with being capital efficient.
+Entrepreneurs, especially first-timers, confuse being under-resourced with being capital efficient.
 Worse?
 Investors are doing it too.

 We tend to discuss “capital efficiency” as though it is a singular status, a monolithic approach to simply spending less to run a business.
-Using “capital efficient” in this monolithic way may be convenient, but it’s also wrong.
+Using “capital efficient” in this monolithic way may be convenient, but it’s wrong.

 What capital efficiency means to one business isn’t what it means to another.
-While we may use it to distinguish some companies from those that are constitutionally capital intensive (think heavy R&D), the practice of capital efficiency are highly relative to industry, stage, and a dozen other factors that no one needs me to list.
+While we may use it to distinguish some companies from those that are constitutionally capital intensive (think heavy R&D), the practice of capital efficiency is highly relative to industry, stage, and a dozen other factors that no one needs me to list.

-While I am a big fan of getting the most bang for your buck, the idolatry of always doing more with less isn’t any better than overspending on things are adding : both kill companies.
+While I am a big fan of getting the most bang for your buck, the idolatry of always doing more with less isn’t any better than overspending on things : both kill companies.

 And as someone who invests into companies that have the potential to be capital efficient over time, I see first hand what happens when “growth” and “financial discipline” get out of balance.
 Things get messy fast.

-But for now let’s just check ourselves when we herald the virtues of capital efficiency…are we balancing growth with financial discipline or just glossing over what happens when a company runs out of gas too soon?
+But for now let’s just check ourselves when we herald the virtues of capital efficiency…are we balancing growth with financial discipline or just glossing over what happens when a company runs out of gas soon?

 Melissa Withers is Managing Partner of RevUp Capital .